 Fake Nationality: The Greek-American Elektra Natchios is played by very not-Greek Jennifer Garner.

 Ben Affleck does not look back on this experience fondly, stating that wearing a costume was "a source of humiliation".
 Considering he's taking up Batman's cape and cowl, though, it may have been the backlash from the Hollywood Hype Machine more than anything.

-Romance on the Set: Affleck was still involved with Jennifer Lopez and Garner with Michael Vartan at the time, but after those relationships ended, Affleck and Garner became happily married with children.
+Romance on the Set: Affleck was still involved with Jennifer Lopez and Garner with Scott Foley at the time, but after those relationships ended, Affleck and Garner became happily married with children.